Sara Weisweaver, PhD; Rhyan Johnson; Sarah Fairweather; Alison Ma; Jordan Hoskins; Michael Petrochuk 1

 Sample set 5

 Annotations allow users to direct the AI to see their artistic vision through.
-Avatars respond to cues consistent with their own individual styles.
+Avatars respond to cues

 Speaker: Paige L.